riley-ball/RLalgcomparison/README.md

 ## Tensorboard Log
 To access analytics relating to the training efficiency of an algorithm on a particular version run ```tensorboard --logdir .\log\Twenty48-version_x\algorithm``` e.g. to access the analysis for the dqn algorithm for the Twenty48-v0 environment run ```tensorboard --logdir .\log\Twenty48-v0\dqn```

+## Reward Function
+The reward is calculated as per the standard implementation of 2048.
+After a move, the resulting tile values from the newly merged tiles are summed and that becomes the reward for that step.
+Additionally, for any move that does not change the state is rewarded with a negative reward (-0.1).